Investments for the Future

 Gravitational antenna based on atomic interferometry (MIGA)

-UM partners: Geosciences Montpellier
+UM Partners: Montpellier Geosciences

 Multiscale imaging and reconstruction of morphogenesis (MORPHOSCOPE 2)

-Contributions of the project: The project will lay the foundations for personalized medicine and the design of smart therapies, resulting in more reliable early diagnoses and the development of more effective treatment protocols, which will have a major impact on citizens' health.
+The project’s contributions: The project will lay the groundwork for personalized medicine and the development of smart therapies, leading to more reliable early diagnoses and the development of more effective treatment protocols, which will have a major impact on public health.

-UM partners: CRBM
+UM Partners: CRBM

-[accordion title | National park with innovative equipment for the spatial and temporal study of the Critical Zone of Watersheds (CRITEX)]
+[accordion title | National Park of Innovative Tools for the Spatial and Temporal Study of the Critical Zone in Watersheds (CRITEX)]

 Labex

-Mediterranean Center for Environment and Biodiversity (CeMEB)
+Mediterranean Center for the Environment and Biodiversity (CeMEB)

-Objective: to propose solutions to environmental problems caused by biodiversity loss and global changes affecting ecological systems and human societies.
+Objective: To propose solutions to environmental problems caused by biodiversity loss and global changes affecting ecological systems and human societies.

 Host institution: University of Montpellier

-Project coordinator: Philippe Jarne, Center for Functional and Evolutionary Ecology (CEFE)
+Project Coordinator: Philippe Jarne, Center for Functional and Evolutionary Ecology (CEFE)

 Chemistry of Molecular and Interfacial Systems (CheMISyst)